 19. Royal Bengal Rohosya

 Royal Bengal Rahashya is a 2011 Indian Bengali thriller film directed by Sandip Ray based on the novel of the same name by Satyajit Ray.
 The film version of the book was made by Sandip Ray with the earlier cast of the leading characters.
-Film shot in Dhenkanal, surrounded by the Borabada forest, the Mahananda Wildlife Sanctuary near Siliguri and the Ballabhpur Wildlife Sanctuary in Bolpur.
+The film shot in Dhenkanal, surrounded by the Borabada forest, the Mahananda Wildlife Sanctuary near Siliguri and the Ballabhpur Wildlife Sanctuary in Bolpur.

 Balukabela.com is a Bengali language film directed by Partha Sen. Upbeat and offbeat, this contemporary romantic drama follows the fluctuating fortunes in the lives of four young men, who decide to spend their holiday at Balukabela, a swanky hotel in Puri, Odisha.